 A Fachberater has a named system.
 Not “my approach” - a documented, structured methodology with clear steps, defined tools, and predictable outputs.

 In Subtract to Ship, I named 141 frameworks.
 Not because naming things is fun (though it is) but because named frameworks communicate system.
-When you say “we use the EAOS Framework to optimize your operations,” you are communicating three things: I have done this before, I have a structured approach, and the approach is repeatable.
+When you say “we use the EAOS Framework to optimize your operations,” you are communicating three things: I've done this before, I have a structured approach, and the approach is repeatable.

 Build your methodology.
 Name it.
 Document it.
 Use frameworks like the one-page SOP format to make your processes visible and reproducible.
 The methodology is your primary credibility signal in DACH.